 Father’s Day Steaks Two-Ways On Grill

 Fresh mushrooms and onions are combined with tasty Litehouse dressings and grilled on foil at the same time as the steaks.
 The grilled veggies are then tossed with creamy blue cheese, the perfect steak topping.
-Cherry tomatoes actually burst while being cooked, allowing the tomatoes and their juices to combine with the Litehouse Organic Balsamic Vinaigrette Dressing and Instantly Fresh Herbs.
+Cherry tomatoes actually burst while being cooked, allowing the tomatoes and their juices to combine with the Litehouse Balsamic Vinaigrette Dressing and Freeze Dried Herbs.
 This is one flavorful and fresh steak topping!

 Grilled Mushrooms and Onions